CosmoLike/cocoa/Cocoa/external_modules/data/README.md

 ## :interrobang: FAQ: How to create scripts that download data from current experiments? <a name="new_likelihood_and_data"></a>

  The script `unxv_github_template.sh` provides a basic template for users to add a new dataset by cloning a git repository.
-In this script, the main lines that need to be modified are shown below
+In this script, the main lines that need to be modified are shown below.

     [Adapted from Cocoa/installation_scripts/unxv_git_template.sh shell script]